jamesturk/scrapeghost/docs/tutorial.md

 If you are going to try to scrape using GPT, it'd probably be good to read the [OpenAI API](openai.md) page to understand a little more about how the underlying API works.

-To see what other features are currently available, check out the [API Reference](api.md).
+To see what other features are currently available, check out the [Usage](usage.md) guide.

 You can also explore the [command line interface](cli.md) to see how you can use this library without writing any Python.